 If you or your child felt pain for more than a few days after the orthodontics, or if you are feeling anxious or have any questions, immediately pay a visit to your physician or dentist.
 It is important to know that your dentist understands your pain and will try to relieve your stress and anxiety.
 If necessary, the dentist can find out whether your anxiety is reasonable or not by X-ray imaging.

-In case of any wound on the gums or lips, the orthodontists recommend using painkillers in the first days of the treatment that is effective in fixing this problem.
-It is important to read the instructions of the respective medication to ensure that this drug is suitable for you or your child and it consumption has no side effects for you or your kid.
+In case of any wound on the gums or lips, the orthodontists recommend using painkillers in the first days of the treatment which is effective in fixing this problem.
+It is important to read the instructions of the respective medication to ensure that this drug is suitable for you or your child and its consumption has no side effects for you or your kid.

-Always bear in mind that if the sensitivity lasts for more than the said time, the orthodontist can adjust the brackets for the patient’s comfort and treat the sensitivity.
-In most orthodontics methods, the patient is required to visit the dentist every 6 to 8 weeks for adjusting the brackets.
+In scenarios with brackets, a lot is possible.
+For example, if the adjustment of the brackets causes sensitivity the orthodontist can adjust the brackets for the patient’s comfort and treat the sensitivity.
+In most orthodontics methods, the patient must visit the dentist every 6 to 8 weeks for brackets, and for Invisalign, it may differ.
 The patient who receives a service might feel mild discomfort after the adjustment, however, they must be informed that all these problems are part of the process of forming new, lovely, and straight teeth.
 After the first adjustment or the subsequent adjustments of brackets and wires, the pain does not last more than three days.

 Orthodontics Pain FAQ?

-1-What is the reason for orthodontics pain in the first days?
+1-what is the reason for orthodontic pain in the first days?

-2-Can we avoid brushing the teeth due to pain?
+2-Can we avoid brushing our teeth due to pain?

 3-Is orthodontics pain the same in all patients?